 Apple AirPods and Earbuds

-I also used them while recording directly in the Anchor app, and the sounds are great there.
-I use Anchor for my podcast editing and distribution.
+I also used them while recording directly in the Spotify for Podcasters app, and the sounds are great there.

 In this scenario, the AirPods are paired to my iPad, producing the show via Switcher, then distributed to seven channels via Restream.